Skip to main content

 1. Generate certificates

-The script populates the certificate files under the certificates directory and generates an archived named kf-agilesec.internal-certs.tgz, which your must copy to all other nodes.
+The script populates the certificate files under the certificates directory and generates an archive named kf-agilesec.internal-certs.tgz, which you must copy to all other nodes.
 This archive also includes env.backend-2, env.backend-1, and env.frontend-1 in addition to the certificates.

 cd certificates/